lkloh/lkloh.github.io/_posts/2017-09-01-how-to-stop-spammers.markdown

 So the spammer is further deterred use some other email provider such as `annoying-domain-version-2.com` to spam you.

-Or you could also their ISP and complain directly to them.
+Or you could also complain directly to their ISP.
 That would probably get you a really quick response.